ytdl-org/youtube-dl/README.md

 ### Video URL contains an ampersand and I'm getting some strange output `[1] 2839` or `'v' is not recognized as an internal or external command` ###

 That's actually the output from your shell.
-Since ampersand is one of the special shell characters it's interpreted by shell preventing you from passing the whole URL to youtube-dl.
+Since ampersand is one of the special shell characters it's interpreted by the shell preventing you from passing the whole URL to youtube-dl.
 To disable your shell from interpreting the ampersands (or any other special characters) you have to either put the whole URL in quotes or escape them with a backslash (which approach will work depends on your shell).

 For example if your URL is https://www.youtube.com/watch?t=4&v=BaW_jenozKc you should end up with following command: